ashirey/pg2/README.md

 - DL <FILENAME>
   - This will download a file from the server's directory into the client's directory.
-  - Specific example: $ DL server.c
+  - Specific example: $ DL MediumFile.pdf
 - UP <FILENAME>
   - This will upload a file from the client's directory into the server's directory.